AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

   - **Check Provider** : If no provider is available, the function returns null.
   - **Fetch Contracts** : It fetches and sets the smart contracts for the main chain, side chain.
   - **MainChain Contract** : Fetches the mainchain testnet contract and sets it in the state.
-  - **SideChain Contract** : Fetches the sidechain testnet contract and sets it in the state.
+  - **dAppChain Contract** : Fetches the dAppChain testnet contract and sets it in the state.

 #### Write Functions for Staking Contract